Athletics: Diamond League adds 15th stop to 2020 season

 A decision on disciplines will be made in early November.

-Previous reports had said the number of disciplines will be cut from 32 to 24 with 12 each for men and women and the longest event will be the 3,000 meters.
+Previous reports had said the number of disciplines will be cut from 32 to 24 with 12 each for men and women and the longest event will be the 3,000 metres.

 The 2020 schedule consists of 14 meetings and one final.